jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 #### Visualizing Embeddings

-For the sake of completeness, I plotted words from different walks of life to see the algorithms were able to unravel their semantic similarities/differences.
+For the sake of completeness, I plotted words from different walks of life to see if the algorithms were able to unravel their semantic similarities/differences.
 The first 2 principal components of each word vector are plotted.
-Some expected similarities are seen here, however we lose a lot of information from reducing the dimension from 300 to 2.
+Some expected similarities are seen here, however, we lose a lot of information from reducing the dimension from 300 to 2.

 ```python